Eva Pate: 2022–23 season

-The new Olympic cycle brought began with the international dance scene considerably altered from the norm, with Russian teams banned as a result of the Russo-Ukrainian War.
-For their program music, their rhythm dance included soundtrack music from the 2011 film Rio, which Pate had previously used in her solo dance career.
-Their free dance, to Riverdance, was an acknowledgement of the couple's Irish American heritage.

-Pate/Bye started their season at the Lake Placid Ice Dance International, where they took the silver medal.
-They were given two Challenger circuit assignments after that, first winning the silver medal at the 2022 CS U.S. Classic, held in Lake Placid.
+Pate/Bye began their season at the Lake Placid Ice Dance International, where they won the silver medal.
+They were given two Challenger circuit assignments after that, first winning the silver medal at the 2022 U.S International Classic, held in Lake Placid.
 They set new personal bests in the process, with Bye adding that "we wanted to put out what we've been training, so I thought it went well."
-They went on to win a second silver medal at the 2022 CS Nepela Memorial.
-The team received their second ever Grand Prix assignment for the 2022 Grand Prix de France.
-Pate described her reaction to the news "my mom called me, and she was like, ‘You're going to France!’ and I'm like, ‘that’s crazy!’
+They went on to win a second silver medal at the 2022 Nepela Memorial.
+The team received their second ever Grand Prix assignment at the 2022 Grand Prix de France.
+Pate described her reaction to the news: "My mom called me, and she was like, ‘You're going to France!’ and I'm like, ‘that’s crazy!’
 I was so excited."
 They finished fifth at the event.
-Pate/Bye were selected to compete in a third Challenger circuit assignment, 2022 CS Golden Spin of Zagreb, where they earned a seasons best free dance score and finished fourth.
+Pate/Bye were selected to compete in a third Challenger circuit assignment, the 2022 Golden Spin of Zagreb, where they earned a season's best free dance score and finished in fourth place.

 Concluding the season at the 2023 U.S. Championships, Pate/Bye finished eighth for the second consecutive year.

+2023–24 season

+Pate/Bye won the bronze medal at the Lake Placid Ice Dance International in August, before competing at the 2023 Autumn Classic International.
+They set new personal bests at the competition and won the gold medal.
+This was the team's first international gold medal.
+Given two assignments on the Grand Prix assignments, they finished sixth at the 2023 Skate Canada International and fourth at the 2023 Cup of China.

+At the 2024 U.S. Figure Skating Championships, Pate/Bye finished in fifth place.
+"We just need to get stronger because I feel like our technical ability is there," said Pate after the free dance.
+"It’s just the little in between things that could get better and help us more in the future.”

+2024–25 season

+Pate/Bye began the season by winning bronze at the 2024 Lake Placid Ice Dance International and at the 2024 CS Trophée Métropole Nice Côte d'Azur.
+Going on to compete on the 2024–25 Grand Prix circuit, the team finished ninth at the 2024 Grand Prix de France and seventh at the 2024 Finlandia Trophy.

+At the 2025 U.S. Figure Skating Championships, Pate/Bye finished in eighth place.

+2025–26 season

+Pate/Bye started the season by placing fourth at the 2025 Lake Placid Ice Dance International.